 Whether the ongoing annual fee on the Blue Cash Preferred card is worth it depends mostly on how much of the grocery cash back benefit you use each year.

-You can see that the introductory bonus on the Amex Blue Cash Preferred is $50 higher than the bonus on the Blue Cash Everyday.
-The Blue Cash Preferred card does come with a $95 annual fee, however, it is waived for the first year.
+You can see that the introductory bonus (if you qualify for the full bonus) on the Amex Blue Cash Preferred is $100 higher than the bonus on the Blue Cash Everyday.
+The Blue Cash Preferred card does come with a $95 annual fee; however, it is waived for the first year.

 Best for cardholders who spend more than $3,200/year on groceries: Blue Cash Preferred